A buy-for-life… umbrella?

 Blunt offer an impressive two year free repairs warranty on their umbrellas as standard.
-We’re offering our customers 5 years - and we’ll foot the bill.
 And years down the line, if your umbrella breaks out of warranty, repairs by Blunt come at a very fair price.

 The business model of the umbrella world relies on repeat purchases.
 In other words, you’ll spend more money on something you have to keep replacing.
 Umbrellas are a classic case of planned obsolescence, which creates a highly frustrating customer experience.
 And from an environmental perspective, what could be more irresponsible than mass producing products that are destined for landfill?